bdring/midTbot_esp32/README.md

 [Here is a link to a video of the plotter in action.](https://www.youtube.com/watch?v=jiwWCrCfXrY&t=27s)

 The project is open source (Creative commons 4.0 Attribution - Share Alike) and all the files are in this Githob repo.
-Assembly instructions will be coming soon.
+Assembly instructions [are here](https://github.com/bdring/midTbot_esp32/wiki/Assembly-Instructions).
 If you have questions, please ask them by opening an issue in this repo.

 ### Check it out on GrabCad